 In macroeconomic terms, South Korea’s total exported goods represent 23.4% of its overall Gross Domestic Product for 2019 ($2.320 trillion valued in Purchasing Power Parity US dollars).
 That 23.4% for exports to overall GDP in PPP for 2019 compares to 28.3% one year earlier, seeming to indicate a relatively decreasing reliance on products sold on international markets for South Korea’s total economic performance.

 Another key indicator of a country’s economic performance is its unemployment rate.
-South Korea’s average unemployment rate was 4% in 2019 down from 3.842% for 2018, according to the International Monetary Fund.
+South Korea’s unemployment rate was 4.2% at October 2020, up from an average 4% in 2019 according to the International Monetary Fund.

 South Korea’s capital city is Seoul.